Albert Gumble: Life and career

 Gumble also wrote other kinds of popular songs for Tin Pan Alley most of which were also published by Remick, but also some works which were self-published.
 The most successful of these were the songs "The Girl Who Threw Me Down" (1907, lyricist Benjamin Hapgood Burt), "Are You Sincere?"
 (1908, lyricist Alfred Bryan), and "Rebecca of Sunnybrook Farm" (1914, lyricist Seymour Brown).
 "Are You Sincere?" was a hit song for Elise Stevenson who recorded the work for the Victor Talking Machine Company in 1908.
 His romantic ballad "On Lake Champlain", about two lovers who are paddling by moonlight at midnight on the North American Lake, was published in the 2009 anthology New York Sings: 400 Years of the Empire State In Song.

 Front cover of the 1922 sheet music for the song "Senora" from the Broadway musical Red Pepper.
 Music by Gumble and lyrics by Howard Emmett Rogers.
 Published by Jerome H. Remick.

 Gumble also wrote music for Broadway.
 He contributed some instrumental music to Harold Atteridge and Sigmund Romberg's 1918 musical Sinbad at the Winter Garden Theatre, and his song "Peachie" (lyricist Yellen) was written for Act 2 of the musical revue Frivolities of 1920 at the 44th Street Theatre.
 His greatest contribution to musical theatre was co-writing the score to Red Pepper with Owen Murphy.
 Red Pepper used lyrics by Howard Emmett Rogers and was staged at the Shubert Theatre in 1922.
 Gumble and Murphy's score was rooted in jazz at a time when musical fashion on Broadway was just beginning to shift in that direction.
 Their forward thinking score shocked the reviewer in the New York Post who criticized their music for its embrace of that music genre.

 Gumble continued to publish music with Remick through 1928 after which he worked as a staff composer and arranger for Donaldson, Douglas, and Gumble which was co-founded by his brother and songwriters Walter Donaldson and Walter Douglas.
 In the 1930s his career slowly shifted away from composing and arranging into piano playing.
 In 1938 he took a position as resident pianist at the Ansonia Hotel in Manhattan where he remained until his death eight years later.

+Personal life and death

 Albert Gumble died on November 30, 1946, in New York City.
 He and his wife, Florence Loraine Simmons, whom he married in 1915, had one son together, Albert Gumble Jr.